eg-99/gait/README.md

-# CV1 - Computer Vision Project

-Computer vision tools for video segmentation and gait recognition.
+# Computer vision tools for video segmentation and gait recognition.

 ## Features